Skip to navigation Skip to content

 • Select Submit

-• Provisional record pop up will present.
+• Provisional record message will display.
 Have you entered all information provided?
 Select Yes

 • Is the case notifiable?